ROCm/MIOpen/doc/src/perfdatabase.md

 ### MIOPEN_FIND_ENFORCE

-Both symbolic and numeric values are supported.
+Both symbolic (case-insensitive) and numeric values are supported.

 **NONE (1)**

-No changes w.r.t default behavior.
+Setting the value to "NONE", or "1" will have no change in the default behavior.

 **DB_UPDATE (2)**